Tag: humanism in medicine

 Contributing Writer

-Joan is a final year medical student at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University in Cleveland, OH (Class of 2022).
-In 2013, she graduated from Duke University with a Bachelor of Science in neuroscience.
-In 2016, she received her second degree from Duke—a Master of Science in biomedical sciences.
-She enjoys traveling, exploring nature, and capturing candid photos of loved ones in her free time.
-After graduating medical school, Joan would like to pursue a career in emergency medicine.
+Allison Jacobs is a third year medical student at FIU Herbert Wertheim College of Medicine in Miami, FL, class of 2023.
+She graduated from Florida State University with a Bachelor of Science in biology and a Bachelor of Arts in spanish language.
+She enjoys cooking, exercising, reading, and playing with her two cats in her free time.
+After graduating medical school, Allison would like to pursue a career in Cardiology.

 Cold Feet